Skip to main content

 The Bill refers to sections relating to the local authorities.
 They are required to have at least one third of their members present for making those important decisions.
 It is reasonable that you would have five members of a aboard of 14, 20 or whatever it might be for a video meeting.
 Remote telephone or video conferencing makes it more possible for members to be present.

 We should remember that the Bill no longer sets out the requirement that used to exist that there would be one member of An Bord Pleanála who has expertise in environmental law.
-That is no longer a requirement under this Bill where it was under the previous legislation.
-Now there is simply 14 members with a balance of skills across them.
+That is no longer a requirement under this Bill whereas it was under the previous legislation.
+Now there are simply 14 members with a balance of skills across them.
 If we do not have a quorum of five in relation to some of the crucial decisions, we risk that necessary skills that should be applied in relation to a permission or a decision will not be present because we are relying on a diffusion of skills across the board rather than targeted and specialist skills.
 A quorum of five means there is more chance we get better decisions and a mix of skills, perspectives and expertise applied to those decisions.

 It was alarming for the public to hear of two members getting together and making a lot of decisions.
 We do not want any situation whereby a member or members of the board can say, "Let us meet in half an hour or an hour."
 It is bad practice that sometimes happens where people might be told of a meeting with an hour's notice or even two minutes after the meeting started.
 That practice where someone can say they had a meeting and they had sent something around at lunchtime to say they would meet at 3 p.m. is dangerous.